Radja999/cyberattack-detection-spark-rf/README.md

 ## License

-This project is provided for academic and portfolio purposes.
+This project is licensed under the terms of the MIT License.
+See the [LICENSE](LICENSE) file for full details.